 Like everything else on this smartphone, features are an important part.
 We didn’t feel like anything major was missing; We loved the address book the most because it accepted a seemingly endless number of contacts and their info.
 We could browse the Internet via the Bluetooth and Wi-Fi offerings and even Google’s services were open to us.

 Some MetroPCS problems

-As is usual for us, we went on a busy street to see for our analysis whether call and speakerphone quality were good or not.
+As is usual for us, we went on a busy street to see for our review whether call and speakerphone quality were good or not.
 It was so-so.
 Friends liked how clear our voices sounded, but we didn’t like how theirs sounded; specifically the haziness, unnatural sound and the low volume.
 The speakerphone fared overall better.
 The battery of the Attain 4G kept this device running for almost a day.